 In connection with the purchase of Common Stock by the First Reserve Funds in January 1995 and the purchase of Common Stock by Coflexip in April 1997, the Company entered into registration rights agreements that provide certain demand and piggyback registration rights, subject to customary terms and conditions, with the First Reserve Funds, Coflexip and Messrs.
-Kratz, Nelson and Reuhl, who after this Offering will hold an aggregate of 6,893,842 shares of Common Stock (6,519,876 shares of Common Stock if the Underwriters' over-allotment option is exercised on full).
+Kratz, Nelson and Reuhl, who after this Offering will hold an aggregate of 6,893,842 shares of Common Stock.
 Such registration rights are subject to certain notice requirements, timing restrictions and volume limitations.
 Holders of the Company's options have similar registration rights.
 See "Certain Relationships and Related Transactions" and "Description of Capital Stock -- Registration Rights."

-CDI has granted options to purchase an aggregate of 1,059,500 shares of Common Stock under the Stock Option Plan.
+CDI has granted options to purchase an aggregate of 984,500 shares of Common Stock under the Stock Option Plan.
 See "Management --Compensation Pursuant to Plans."
 The Company intends to register under the Securities Act the shares issuable upon exercise of options granted under the Stock Option Plan and, upon such registration, such shares will be eligible for resale in the public market, except that any such shares issued to affiliates are subject to the volume limitations and other restrictions of Rule 144.